yyvess/jsconf/README.md

-Configuration library for Java using JSON format, integrated with Spring on the top of Typesafe config.
+JSON configuration library for Java Spring application, build on the top of Typesafe config.

 JSConf
 ======

-Library is built on the top off the Typesafe config.
+Configure your spring application with JSON instead of placeholder.

 ## Overview

 - JSON format
-- Spring injection
+- Spring integration
 - Support spring profile
-- Support hot reloading
+- Support reloading
-- Configuration can be divided to outsource only variables
+- Configuration files can be spited to outsource only variables

 Planned tasks :
 - Documentation
 - Clean code
+- Auto reload

 ####Feedback
 We welcome your feedback jsconf@jmob.net